 There will be unusual clematis plants and merchandise for sale in the FRCC greenhouse.
 Guided tours with docents throughout the day.

-Breakfast with Lucy in the milking parlor of the barn at Luscher Farm: 9:00 am – 10:30 am
+Breakfast with Maurice in the milking parlor of the barn at Luscher Farm: 9:00 am – 10:30 am

-Tea and presentation with Linda Beutler at 2:00 pm in the milking parlor of the barn.
-Followed by private tour of the Heirloom Garden.
+Tea and presentation with Judy Alleruzzo and Bill McClenathan of Garden Time TV at 2:00 pm in the milking parlor of the barn.

 Private Gardens open for Tour: 11:00 am - 4:00 pm